 return to index

-Our first walk was to Barney Lake.
-The trail begins at the northern end of Twin Lakes, where Annette's Mono Village cabins and RV park are located.
-This walk had immediately impressive scenery.
-It was an 8 mile round trip walk with 1,500 feet of elevation gain up to Barney Lake at 8,300 ft.
+Our first walk was to Barney Lake, started at our cabins.
+The trail begins at the northern end of Twin Lakes, where Annette's Mono Village cabins and RV park are located (and where we've stayed before).

-The handout states that this is "A leisurely and lengthy walk through woods and flower-blessed meadows."
+The handout Rich had states that this is "a leisurely and lengthy walk through woods and flower-blessed meadows."
 At abut 1.25 miles the trail 'emerges at a broad valley whose floor is a meadow, a beautiful amphitheatre of peaks, including Robinson, Victoria, and Hunewell peaks.' (a stitched-together paraphrase)

 note: you can zoom in on any part of a photo by left clicking in & then out again. (all photos are shown in the order taken)